julian-klode/lingolang/docs/basics.md

 a function which expects a raw value and returns a new value in the monad, yielding the new value in the monad.

-Monads solve the problem of referential transparency: A function with the same input will produce the same output (a function operating on a monad produces a new monad describing any computations to be made, and is thus pure).
+Monads solve the problem of _referential transparency_: A function with the same input will produce the same output (a function operating on a monad produces a new monad describing any computations to be made, and is thus pure).
 They have one major drawback however: They are not easily combinable: As soon as you have more than one monad, you need to 'lift' monad operations into